ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 **Connect Raspiblitz with Zeus**

 Raspiblitz supports CLN and LND implementations.
+Raspiblitz node also include BTCPay and LNbits, so you could use those connections too.
+See bellow the specific section with instructions for those.

 **A - Connect Raspiblitz with LND/CLN interface, using Tor or clearnet (domain/IP) network:**